dgbrt-io/dagobert-old/README.md

 -----------
  * Reading personal portfolio data (balances, wallets, order history, ...)
  * Polling MtGox every five seconds for current prices
- * Categorizing the rates into two periods of variable length. (current period and last period)
+ * Categorizing the rates into two periods of variable length, which can be setup in the settings.properties file. (current period and last period)
  * Calculate basic empiric data for each period: Avg, Min, Max, Standard Deviation, Quantiles
  * Strategy interface: You can implement your own trading strategy
  * HTTP REST interface: Currently XML supported, JSON is following.

 Not implemented yet
 ----------------------------------------------------------
  * Strategy editor
- * Benchmarking
+ * Benchmarking (against various markets)
  * OSGI support
  * Chart generation
  * JSON support for REST
  * SOAP support (XML only)
- * Blockchain analysis
+ * Block chain analysis
- * More assets like shares, derivatives, bonds and currencies.
- * Universal interface for 3rd party API connectors to other trading platforms, not just BTC platforms
+ * Universal interface for 3rd party API connectors to other trading platforms
- * JPA support: I recently was using Hibernate before, but deleted it because the current architecure does not need JPA yet.
+ * JPA support: I recently was using Hibernate before, but deleted it because the current architecture does not need JPA yet.

 And much more...